clauswilke/clauswilke.github.io/content/blog/2013-10-01-why-i-lift-weights-and-so-should-you/index.md

 ---
-layout: post
-title: why-i-lift-weights-and-so-should-you
-heading: "Why I lift weights (and so should you)"
+title: "Why I lift weights (and so should you)"
+slug: why-i-lift-weights-and-so-should-you
 authors:
  - admin
 date: 2013-10-01